dschanoeh/HealthBuddy/README.md

 HealthBuddy is a service that periodically queries health endpoints of one or more services and generates alerts in case these queries fail.

+It supports:
-Currently, only the specific Microsoft Teams channel webhooks are supported.
+* Microsoft Teams channel webhooks
+* Optional Basic Auth
+* Operation through an HTTP proxy
+* A configurable list of acceptable status codes

 ## Building